 The treatment and study of conditions that affect the brain, spinal cord, nerves and muscles.

 If you have been referred to us because your pet is suspected of suffering from a neurological condition, please try not to worry, your pet is in good hands.
-Our Neurology team deals with the diagnosis and management of conditions of the nervous system and brain.
+Our Neurology and Neurosurgery team deals with the diagnosis and management of conditions of the nervous system and brain.

 The diagnostic process might include a combination of blood tests, diagnostic imaging (MRI or CT scanning, myelography), cerebrospinal fluid sampling, advanced electrodiagnostics (electromyography, nerve conduction velocities) and nerve or muscle biopsy.
 Subsequent to a diagnosis, your specialist will talk you through options for therapy, which might include drug therapy and/or surgical management.